radiant-rstats/docker-k8s/install/rsm-msba-macos-arm.md

 When the setup process is done, type `exit` (+ Enter) to return to the launch menu.

-## Updating the RSM-MSBA-K8S-ARM computing environment on macOS systems with an ARM chip
+## Updating the RSM-MSBA computing environment

 To update the container press 3 (+ Enter) in the launch menu.
 To update the launch script itself, press 4 (+ Enter) in the launch menu.

 <img src="figures/rsm-launch-menu-macos-arm.png" width="500px">

-If for some reason you are having trouble updating either the container or the launch script, open a terminal and copy-and-paste the code below.
+If for some reason you are having trouble updating either the container or the launch script, open an iTerm2 terminal and copy-and-paste the code below.
 These commands will update the docker container, replace the old docker related scripts, and copy the latest version of the launch script to your Desktop.

 ```bash
 docker pull vnijs/rsm-msba-k8s-arm;